cloudify-cosmo/docs.getcloudify.org/content/installation/installing-manager.md

 ## Next Steps

-After Cloudify Manager is installed, you must configure your Cloudify Manager for your environment, including:
+After Cloudify Manager is installed, you can configure your Cloudify Manager for your environment, including:

 * [Upload plugins]({{< relref "plugins/using-plugins.md" >}}) to add functionality to Cloudify Manager
 * If you intend to use Cloudify to work with LDAP, setup the [LDAP connection]({{< relref "manager_webui/tenant-management-page.md" >}}).